November 23, 2011

 The touring exhibition made its Southeast Asian debut in Singapore’s ArtScience Museum at the Marina Bay Sands.
-The museum building is an architectural feat in itself – an innovative marriage of art and science, true to the spirit of Titanic’s ambitious design and engineering.
-With the blooming lotus flower as peg, the avant-garde structure conveys openness, its ten fingerlike extensions seem poised for a handshake, hence the “welcoming hand of Singapore” tag.
-Arguably, it also resembles an upturned bunch of bananas from afar.
+The museum building was an architectural feat in itself – an innovative marriage of art and science, true to the spirit of Titanic’s ambitious design and engineering.
+Designed as a blooming lotus flower, the avant-garde structure conveyed openness, its ten fingerlike extensions poised for a handshake, hence the “welcoming hand of Singapore” tag.
+Arguably, it also resembled an upturned bunch of bananas from afar.
 Night had fallen when my family and I got to the museum, dramatically illuminated by spotlights from its base by then.

 At the entrance, each one of us received a boarding pass bearing the name of a particular passenger.
 So we walked in as the real passengers must have – wowed by the Titanic’s luxurious trappings that conjured up a first-class hotel rather than the usual steamer of its time.
 The exhibition filled several halls with replicas of her interior design and features: the grand staircase (a hammy photo op stop), spacious first class staterooms outfitted with Victorian furniture and fixtures, cramped third class cabins with mattresses on the bunk beds (other ships that time did not bother providing budget travelers with such creature comforts), and a narrow promenade deck dimly lit to highlight the constellations.
 It all set us back to the early 20th-century as if we were touring the steamer as she sailed.
 Daniel was not allowed the same luxury, however.
 As a third class passenger, he did not have access to many of the ship’s modern amenities.
 She was designed such that class distinctions were adhered to.